htang2021/book-search/README.md

 ## Project Summery

-take a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.
+From a fully functioning Google Books API search engine built with a RESTful API, refactor it to be a GraphQL API built with Apollo Server.

 ## User Story